Panmoni/yapbay-api/docs/notes.md

 will events be more reliable as its own process?

-see plan for refactoring routes
+see plan for refactoring routes in cascade "Refactor Express Routes"